MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 #### Office.OneNote.System.AppLifeCycle.AppLaunch

-Then critical signal used to ensure OneNote users can successfully launch the app.
+The critical signal used to ensure OneNote users can successfully launch the app.
 The telemetry is used to ensure critical regression detection for OneNote app and service health.
 If users can’t launch the app in our performance window, this would trigger a high severity incident.

 The following fields are collected: 	None